CamerAllan/ccallan/public/content/posts/test-post.md

 ## That all sounds great, but why do I see flickers of odd stuff when navigating this site?

-I am stylnig my application with *css-in-js*. react-static is not currently looking for this, so it doesn't know to create any static css files.
+I am styling my application using *css-in-js*. react-static is not currently looking for this, so it doesn't know to create any static css files.
 This leaves us with unstyled html.
 So what you're really seeing is react-static *not-so-slyly* swapping in the full js app.